 Fraud and chargebacks impact your revenue.
 In the case of either, chances are you’ve already rendered services or delivered a product, and you’re no longer going to get paid.
 You may even get slapped with a hefty fee.
 (Ouch!)

 To protect consumers and businesses from these situations, most payment processors charge higher fees for CNP transactions.
-Popular payment processing companies like PayPal Here, Square, and Intuit (QuickBooks) GoPayment all accept CNP transactions, but the fees associated are often much higher than a typical transaction.
+Popular payment processing companies like PayPal Here, Square, and Intuit (QuickBooks) GoPayment all accept CNP transactions, but the associated fees are often much higher than those for a typical transaction.

 You’re probably thinking, “All I hear is ‘fraud and fees’.
 Why would I want to accept CNP transactions at all?”
 Fair question.
 But the answer is simple — if you don’t accept them, your customers will find someone who does.